0xlevel/gma/README.md

 ## Usage

-Examples are provided as MATLAB live code (see `examples/`) and all major functions .
+Examples are provided as MATLAB live code (see `examples/`) and the help texts of all major functions .

 ``` matlab
 % To run the GMA on EEG data in channel 15, looking for a positive component: